underscoreio/shapeless-guide/src/pages/generic/lazy.md

 so the compiler assumes (incorrectly in this case) that the branch of search is diverging.
-It moves onto another branch and, again, the result is failure to find a suitable implicit.
+It moves onto another branch and, again, the result is failure to generate a suitable instance.

 ### *Lazy*